EO59-LLc/api-demo/README.md

 ```

 # Notes about limits
-Deformation data is gathered from Sattelites, thus it is not working in real time, depending on orbital location the update cycle can be from week to two weeks.
+Deformation data is gathered from satellites, thus it is not working in real time, depending on orbital location the update cycle can be from week to two weeks.
 Data sets are also sizable, as such it is recommended that you will check for updates maximum once in 24 hours, or once a week in case of full automation.
 For manual download EO59 always notifies clients via email when the new data is available.